ifp-uiuc/do-neural-networks-learn-faus-iccvw-2015/tfd/README.md

-With this command, `tfd_plus_checkpoint_checker.py` will iterate over the list of checkpoints found in `./cnn/checkpoints_0/` and compute the accuracy on the test set.
+With this command, `tfd_plus_checkpoint_checker.py` will iterate over the list of checkpoints found in `./cnn/checkpoints_0/` and compute the accuracy on the validation set.
 It will then select the checkpoint that yielded the highest accuracy.
 The command also writes all of the results to a text file called `cnn_best_performance_split_0.txt`.